 But people should also understand that Sathya Sai Baba is not only in His body: He is everywhere, wherever He is needed.
 Therefore, it is not necessary to go to His ashram in order to talk with Him, it is possible to talk with Him right from your home.

 Sathya Sai Baba teaches that all people have only one God.
 And they must not divide themselves because of the variations of their beliefs.
 Let everyone worship One Universal God using their traditional variations of worship.

 What really divides people is not the variations of faith, but the levels of the spiritual culture.
 Imagine for example, says Sathya Sai Baba addressing male students of a college, that according to the principle of equality of all people you marry a Muslim girl who is used to eating meat.
 What will happen?
 Conflicts and discord?

-But Sathya Sai Baba does not want people to be at enmity with each other because of differences in nutrition: let secular people eat meat.
+But Sathya Sai Baba does not want people to be at enmity with each other because of differences in nutrition: let worldly people eat meat.
 But if you walk the spiritual Path, then the ethical aspect of nutrition has to be observed impeccably!